GT-STAR-Lab/KODex/README.md

 Paper link: [On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills](https://arxiv.org/abs/2303.13446)
 ## Environment Setup

 Please refer to DAPG project to setup the Mujoco environment: [Learning Complex Dexterous Manipulation with Deep Reinforcement Learning and Demonstrations](https://github.com/aravindr93/hand_dapg).
 Note that we are not aware if our codes support the latest mj_envs envinronment, so we recomment install v1.0.0 of mj_envs, which is the one used before.
+Note, we have been aware that to install mj_envs might cause lots of trouble, so we have documented a guidance on the installation process.
+You could download it here: [install.txt](https://drive.google.com/file/d/1ryYK2K3GFxgVfyzPdN1UeGP-92GzHvQV/view?usp=sharing).

 ## KODex